sunpin770/Pizza-Legend-android/README.md

 This game was programmed in vanilla Javascript using Object-Oriented Programming and vanilla CSS.
 This project allowed me to understand the importance of a clean code and helped me to gain a good understanding of how JavaScript works.

+You can also access the game through this link: yanis-gerst.github.io/Pizza-Legend/ It is still in development.

 ## Control

 z-q-s-d: Moving